 New versions of ICD-10-GM and OPS generally become effective at the start of a calendar year.
 However, the introduction of new versions requires a sufficient period of preparation which leaves hospitals and software developers sufficient time for software adaptation and training.
-For that reason, preliminary versions are generally published by the middle of August.
+For that reason, preliminary versions are generally published by the middle of August, final versions are published until end of October.
 Please note, though, that there may be changes in the final versions compared to these preliminary ones.

-After the publication of the final versions in the autumn, the proposal procedure for the next version is generally started in early December.
-Proposals for changes received by DIMDI before the closing date can be considered in the respective current revision process.
+After the publication of the final versions in autumn, the proposal procedure for the next version is generally started in early December.
+Proposals for changes received by BfArM before the closing date can be considered in the respective current revision process.

 Between the receipt of a requirement for OPS or ICD-10-GM and its implementation in a new version is an extensive revision and approval process involving all stakeholders, as illustrated in a flow diagram (see below).

 Wherever necessary, submitted proposals are processed for implementation in the respective classifications.
 This involves consultations with authorised experts to clarify content-related questions.

 The processed proposals are then sent to the self-governing partners and the representatives of the professional associations, to the organizations or institutes, who have a legal mandate for the quality assurance in the stationary and outpatient area and to the OPS or respectively ICD-10-GM working groups and - after a sufficient preparatory period - are discussed in the working groups.